jackokring/mcmlxxxiv/README.md

 ## Items

  * `Fabric` a fungible currency/fuel.
 Also, the item group icon.
-Like a leveraged `Emerald`.
    Three white `Wool` plus six `Bonemeal` in a sandwich pattern makes three `Fabric`.
 A unique recipe.
+ * `Crumb` you might need a `Block of Iron`.
+"Oxygene." -- Jean-Michel Jarre
+ * `Luster` you might need a `Block of Gold`.
+"Fool's Gold." -- Stone Roses
  * `Elon` you'll understand in the end.
-You might need an `Block of Emerald`.
+You might need a `Block of Emerald`.
+"Money!
+It's a gas." -- Pink Floyd
+ * `Carbide` you might need a `Block of Diamond`.
+"Hackney Diamonds." -- Rolling Stones

 ## Blocks